uncomplicate/fluokitten/articles/getting_started.md

 Fluokitten is a Clojure library that helps you use programming techniques inspired by category theory.
 It provides:

+* Core library with categorical functions `uncomplicate.fluokitten.core`;
-* Protocols for categorical concepts;
+* Protocols for categorical concepts `uncomplicate.fluokitten.protocols`;
-* Implementations of these protocols, which adds support to Clojure built-in constructs (collections, functions, etc.);
+* Implementations of these protocols, which adds support to Clojure built-in constructs (collections, functions, etc.) `uncomplicate.fluokitten.jvm`;
 * Macros and functions that help you write your own implementations of these protocols;
 * Accompanying website with learning resources.

 ## Installation

 Fluokitten is a Clojure library that is packaged in a `jar` file, which is distributed through Clojars.
-It follows [maven](http://www.maven.org) (and [leiningen](http://www.leiningen.org) naming conventions: `groupId` is `uncomplicate` and `artifactId` is `fluokitten`.
+It follows [maven](http://www.maven.org) (and [leiningen](http://www.leiningen.org)) naming conventions: `groupId` is `uncomplicate` and `artifactId` is `fluokitten`.

 ### With Leiningen